 The term economic nexus refers to a business presence in a US state that makes an out-of-state seller liable to collect sales tax there once a set level of transactions or sales activity is met.
 In the US, sales tax is primarily regulated at the state level, and every state has different laws and rules.
 Before the rise of the internet, it was simple to determine whether you had economic nexus in a certain place.
 If you had a store, office, warehouse, employee, or temporary trade show in a particular state, you would need to collect sales tax there.

 This worked until the advent of ecommerce.
 Once the internet economy gained traction, online retailers gained an advantage over local businesses because they effectively didn’t have to charge and remit sales tax.
 Plus, states missed out on a total of up to $33 billion of taxable income a year.

 In 2018, the Supreme Court weighed in and set a new precedent in the South Dakota vs. Wayfair ruling.
 A state can now require a business to collect sales tax even if they don’t have a physical store or sales representative there.
 Since then, an “economic” presence, or reaching a set level of transactions or sales activities, is enough to trigger nexus status for that state.
 And of course, you are required to register in any state in which you have a physical presence.

-The importance of complying with economic nexus laws
+What are the consequences of not complying with economic nexus laws?

 Business owners need to understand their sales tax nexus and corresponding liability to avoid needing to pay uncollected taxes plus fines and interest.
 You are required to file taxes in all states where you are registered to collect taxes, even if you have no sales tax liability during that period.